d-bl/GroundForge/Home.md

 [GroundForge] is a web based toolkit to design your own grounds.
 The toolkit is based on a set of configurable matching diagrams.
 The pages listed in the sidebar provide tutorials, tips and tricks to use the diagrams.
 Though screenshots and procedures may be geared to the free [InkScape], other SVG compatible [editors] will have similar functions.
 Please feel welcome to improve the wiki pages for this toolbox: create a github account and while logged in you will have access to buttons to edit pages or create new ones.

 Varying stitches and playing with the download renders a myriad of variations for a single pattern.
 Shortening [Jane Atkinson]'s [citation] of the Bauhaus school of art: _experiment, play, think.
-Some experiments may result in innovations, but even when reinventing wheels it is your own discovery and not taught._
+Some experiments may result in innovations, but even when reinventing wheels it is your own discovery._

 [GroundForge]: https://d-bl.github.io/GroundForge/
 [Jane Atkinson]: http://www.contemporarylace.com/